 - PracticeMaster is a good fit for firms who want a well-rounded calendar to keep track of firm-wide appointments.
 Learn more about PracticeMaster.

-- PracticePanther is a good fit for firms that like a clean and easy-to-use dashboard to manage their practice, including at-a-glance finances and calendar.
+- Our Review of PracticePanther finds it is a good fit for small to medium-sized firms that like a clean and easy-to-use dashboard.
 Learn more about PracticePanther.

 - Rocket Matter is a cloud-based practice management software with a powerful and easy-to-use dashboard.
 We explore Rocket Matter pricing and highlights here.
 Learn more about Rocket Matter.